Klyde68/hello-world/README.md

 # hello-world
 One more repository.
-My name Clyde and I am the youngest of six siblings.
+My name is Clyde and I am the youngest of six siblings.
 Added personal info